radzikow/users-app/README.md

 ## Description

 Users App is a simple CRUD application created in Laravel (backend) and Angular (frontend) frameworks.
+App uses JWT (Laravel Passport) for authorization.

 ## Installation